tf4482/improvo/README.md

     run run.bat in project folder
     run reset.bat for a clean project reset

+    Keep in mind, after closing the server, you'll have to deactivate the virtual enviroment by yourself by running 'deactivate'

 ## License 📜

 Distributed under the MIT License.
 See LICENSE for more information.